Top

 Have You Been Arrested for a DUI?

-If you or a loved one has been arrested for a DUI, Monroe & King is here to help.
+If you or a loved one has been arrested for a DUI, First Coast Criminal Defense is here to help.
 We promise to fight against subjective evidence levied against our clients.
 Let our award-winning representation help you make your case in court.

 Call (904) 474-3115 now for a free consultation for your case!